 Step 1: Access RoboSats via Tor

-Open Tor Browser and navigate to the RoboSats onion address (listed on robosats.com).
+Open Tor Browser and navigate to the official RoboSats onion address.
+Get the current .onion link from the official site robosats.org and cross-check it against the RoboSats GitHub repository and the project's official Telegram or Nostr channels before you trust it.
+Only ever trade over Tor on a verified .onion address — never on a clearnet mirror, and never on unsafe.robosats.org (that endpoint exists only for casual browsing and explicitly must not be used for real trades).
 The site loads with the RoboSats interface.
-No login, no registration — you’re immediately ready to trade.
-If you’re using the Android app, it connects to Tor automatically.
+No login, no registration — you're immediately ready to trade.
+If you're using the Android app, it connects to Tor automatically.

 In 2026, RoboSats operates with multiple trade coordinators simultaneously.
 The app connects to several independent coordinators at once, which means better liquidity and stronger censorship resistance — no single coordinator can shut down the entire marketplace.